 Honors and Awards:

-- Lawyer of the Year for Native American Law in Minneapolis Area 2012, Best Lawyers in America
+- Lawyer of the Year for Native American Law in Minneapolis Area 2012 and 2019, Best Lawyers in America

 - AV rated – Martindale Hubbell

 - Nationally Ranked in Chambers USA in Native American Law